The Best of British Autumn

 Autumn is also about creating a cocoon indoors.
 As the days shorten, homes across Britain glow with candlelight, soft lamps, and the scent of spices.

-This is the season for baking bread, trying out traditional recipes, and gathering around the table for family meals.
-British-made homeware — from enamelware for hearty pies to cast-iron pans for Sunday roasts — takes pride of place.
+This is the season for slow living: baking bread, simmering soup, trying out traditional recipes, and gathering around the table for family meals.

 It’s a time to make small changes: switching to heavier bedding, layering throws on the sofa, or adding natural décor like dried flowers, gourds, and branches to reflect the outdoors within.